emilianobovetti/init-xfce/README.md

 First of all you will be prompted to enter some informations:

 - Which additional [install script](https://github.com/emilianobovetti/init-xfce/tree/master/installs) run
-- If you want to add your current user in `/etc/sudoers`
+- If you want to add your user in `/etc/sudoers`
 - If you want to enable autologin for the same user
 - The root password

-Now the process can run without further user inputs:
+Now the process can run without further interactions:

 - Some [base packages](https://github.com/emilianobovetti/init-xfce/blob/master/utils/install-base-packages) will be installed
 - The requested actions will be executed